 - Lacus Clyne and Kira Yamato from Gundam SEED and especially Gundam SEED Destiny.

 - Relena Peacecraft (Lacus' Expy source) and Heero Yuy from Gundam Wing; they may not contact each other for months at a time, but the nanosecond someone threatens her, he's there to save the day.
-Afterwards, she establishes peace.
+Afterwards, she works hard for and establishes peace in the world.

 - Gender-flipped as well: Lady Une serves as the front line servant and warrior for Treize Khushrenada, who is a high-ranking noble that rarely steps onto the battlefield himself.